wachiuphd/COVID-19-Bayesian-SEIR-US/README.md

 For more detailed analysis, samples need to be obtained for state variables as well as parameters on July 22, so the script *run_plot_scenarios_OneTime.R* is run first to generate these values.
 The markdown file *Figures_ReffRebound.Rmd* first generates Figure 2 with Reff(t) and the transmission rebound *Fig2_ReffRebound.pdf*.
 It also generates the ANOVA analysis of what are the greatest contributors to R(t) (*RefftANOVAtable.xlsx*) and the correlation plots in Supplemental Figure 8 (*FigS8_corr.2020.07.22.pdf*).
 Next it generates the critical level of reopening permitted while keeping Reff(t)<1 under different scenarios, summarized Figure 4 *Fig4_DeltacritDeltaCurrent.2020.07.22.pdf*.
 Finally, it generates the contour map of the combinations of testing and tracing that permit Reff(t) to be less then 1 at varying levels of confidence, summarized in Supplemental Figure S9 *FigS9_fC_lambda_Contour.2020.07.22.pdf*.

-Additionally, the critical amounts of testing or tracing needed to reduce Reff(t) or R(t) below 1 are calculated in the markdown file *Figures_CritTestingTracing.Rmd*.
-This generates Figures S11 and S12 (*FigS11_TestingTracing.2020.07.22.pdf* and *FigS11_TestingTracingReopen.2020.07.22.pdf*, respectively).
+Additionally, the critical amounts of testing or tracing needed to reduce Reff(t) or R(t) with reopening below 1 are calculated in the markdown file *Figures_CritTestingTracing.Rmd*.
+This generates Figures S11 and S12 (*FigS11_TestingTracing.2020.07.22.pdf* and *FigS12_TestingTracingReopen.2020.07.22.pdf*, respectively).
 The critical values are tabulated in CSV files *TestTraceCritValues.csv* and *RtReopen_TestTraceCritValues.csv*.
 For testing, an upper bound of 1 per day was enforced, and if the critical value exceeds this value, then an infinite value is substitituted, indicating that the level of testing is "impossible" to achieve.

 ### Time-series predictions for Testing, Tracing, Re-opening Scenarios

-To generate time-series predictions of the course of the epidemic under different testing, tracing, and re-opening scenarios, the script *run_plot_scenarios.R* should first be sourced to run all the scenarios.
-This also generates Supplemental Figure S10 *FigS10_Scenarios_Results_2020-07-22.pdf*.
+To generate time-series predictions of the course of the epidemic under different testing, tracing, and re-opening scenarios, the script *run_plot_scenarios-all.R* should first be sourced to run all the scenarios.
+This also generates Supplemental Figure S10 *FigS10_Scenarios_Results_All_2020-07-22.pdf*.

-Then the markdown file *Figures_ScenarioPredictions.Rmd* first generates the reopening examples in Figure 3 *Fig3ABCDcurrent_07_22-08-15.pdf*, as well as the mitigation map in Figure 5 *Fig5A_MitigationNeed.pdf*, with the mitigation grades summarized in the file *MitigationGrades.csv*.
+Then the markdown file *Figures_ScenarioPredictions.Rmd* first generates the reopening examples in Figure 3 *Fig3ABCDcurrent_07_22-08-15.pdf*, as well as the mitigation map in Figure 5 *Fig5_RtMitigationNeed.pdf*, with the mitigation grades summarized in the file *RtMitigationGrades.csv*.

-Note that Figure 1 is a composite created in Powerpoint, and the Figure file created is imported to Powerpoint to create it.
+Note that Figures 1 and 5 are composites created in Powerpoint, and the Figure files created here are imported to Powerpoint to create them.

 ### Mobility data comparison

-To generate the analysis comparing mobility data to posterior SEIR model distributions for relevant parameters, use the markdown file *Mobility Accuracy.Rmd*, which generates the figure file *MobilityFits.vs.Posterior.Distributions.pdf*, which serves as Figure S13.
+To generate the analysis comparing mobility data to posterior SEIR model distributions for relevant parameters, use the markdown file *Mobility Accuracy.Rmd* in the Mobility Metrics folder, which generates the figure file *MobilityFits.vs.Posterior.Distributions.pdf*, and serves as Figure S13.